zuzanadobes/DRLND-Project-Collaboration-and-Competition/Report.md

 You can observe the slight difference between the Actor and the Critic networks.

-The Actor model is a neural network with3 fully connectedl layers , 2 hidden layers of 512 and 256 units, Tanh is used in the final layer that maps states to actions.
-I also tried 256 units and 128 units respectively.
+The Actor model is a neural network with3 fully connectedl layers , 2 hidden layers of 512 and 256 units, I also tried 256 units and 128 units respectively.
 - self.fc1 = nn.Linear(state_size*2, fc1_units)
 - self.fc2 = nn.Linear(fc1_units, fc2_units)
 - self.fc3 = nn.Linear(fc2_units, action_size)
+Tanh is used in the final layer that maps states to actions.

 Critic take into account actions of agent1 and agent2.
 The Critic network is similar to Actor network except the final layer is a fully connected layer that maps states and actions to Q-values.
-A dropout of 0.2 is added before the output layer to help the network to learn more efficiently and avoid overfitting.

 - self.fcs1 = nn.Linear(state_size*2, fcs1_units)
-- self.fc2 = nn.Linear(fcs1_units+(action_size*2), fc2_units)  <==
+- self.fc2 = nn.Linear(fcs1_units+**(action_size*2)**, fc2_units)  <==
 - self.fc3 = nn.Linear(fc2_units, 1)
+A dropout of 0.2 is added before the output layer to help the network to learn more efficiently and avoid overfitting.

 Noise was added using an Ornstein-Uhlenbeck process theta and sigma were set as the recommended values from classroom reading.
 (See Also)